openwanderer/node-server/README.md

 `POST /panorama/:id([0-9]+)/move` - moves the panorama position to the given latitude and longitude, supplied as `lat` and `lon` fields within a JSON object sent in the request body.

 `POST /panorama/moveMulti` - moves multiple panoramas.
-A JSON object containing the panorama IDs as keys and JSON objects as specified in `move`, above, should be supplied.
+A JSON array containing JSON objects as specified in `move`, above, **with the addition of an `id` field containing the ID for each panorama**, should be supplied.

 `POST /panorama/upload` - uploads a panorama, supplied as POST data `file` with a type of `file`.
+Returns JSON object with an `id` field containing the allocated panorama ID.

 `POST /panorama/sequence/create` - creates a new sequence.
 Expects a JSON array containing the panorama IDs which will make up the sequence, in intended sequence order, sent within the request body.
+Returns JSON object with a `seqid` field containing the allocated sequence ID.

 `GET /panorama/sequence/:id([0-9]+)` - retrieves a sequence, with the full details of the panoramas contained within it (see `GET /panorama/:id` above) as a JSON array of objects.